RohanKShinde/RegForm_Full-Stack/README.md

 Once your MongoDB is online , we can start the project by entering the command node index.js on your editor terminal.

+On successful execution you will get messages : <br />Listening on PORT 3000 <br />Connected to Database

+Then you can open up your browser tab and enter : http://localhost:3000/ in your search bar.

-This will open up your browser tab with a completely working project for you.
+This will open up your working project.

 # Starting MongoDB